-Any of our express services include a money-back guarantee at no additional cost.
-With this, you receive an extra commitment on the delivery time and an added assurance that, if your package arrives late (unless due to events beyond our control), the shipping costs will be refunded or credited.
+Any of our Express services include a money-back guarantee at no additional cost.
+With this, you receive an extra commitment on the delivery time and an added assurance that, if your parcel arrives late (unless due to events beyond our control), the shipping costs will be refunded or credited.

 If you value convenience and are always out and about, choose our drop-off points, also known as UPS Access Point locations.
-These are local stores around your neighborhood where you can drop off parcels when it fits into your schedule and they will be delivered directly to your customers’ doorstep.
+These are local shops around your neighbourhood where you can drop off parcels when it fits into your schedule and they will be delivered directly to your customers’ doorstep.

 Find a UPS Access Point location near you.